Detroit, Ann Arbor & Michigan Wedding Photographer

 if you end up with a mediocre set of images in your hand at the end of it all, it will truly break your heart.

-For me, it's full time, because this isn't something to play around with.
+For me, it's a full time occupation and passion, because this isn't something to play around with.
 Local weddings are my speciality, though sometimes I travel further afield, even as far away as Jamaica on one occasion.

 But staying more at home, I have wedding photography collections that I photographed in Detroit, Birmingham, Troy, Rochester Hills, Novi, Ann Arbor, Bloomfield Hills, West Bloomfield, Farmington Hills, Dearborn and many more places.

-The venues are just as varied, please ask for details if you would like to see some galleries.
+The venues are just as varied as you saw further up this page, please ask for details if you would like to see some galleries.
 For now, here are some wedding slideshows you might like to see.

-A common question is "how do I find the best wedding photographers for me?", and the answer to that question is actually pretty straightforward.
-Finding an accomplished wedding photographer, a photographer that fits with you, can be condensed into these three steps.
+A common question is "how do I find the best wedding photographer?", and the answer to that question is actually pretty straightforward.
+Finding an accomplished wedding photographer, the best wedding photographers in Michigan, a photographer that fits with you, can be condensed into these three steps.
 Note that I didn't say "affordable wedding photographer".
 The word "affordable" catapults you straight into the danger zone!

 1. Visit some websites.

 Find ones that you like.
 Look closely at the wedding photography styles, you are looking for something that you really love, something that resonates with you.
 The photography from a great wedding photographer should immediately catch your attention.

 Are you looking for posed images, or perhaps a photojournalistic style of shooting?
 A true photojournalist would never interact with you, and simply photograph the day as it unfolds.
 But of course you aren't going to fall into 200 great poses accidentally, so my approach to wedding photography is a combination of both styles.